Legal Solutions

 Employees and executives have a duty not to misuse confidential information obtained through their employment.
 When departing staff take client lists or strategic data to a competitor, the employer may have grounds for immediate injunctive relief.

 In some cases, senior executives are fiduciaries who owe an even higher duty of loyalty.
-This principle was recognized in Canadian Aero Service Ltd. v.
-O’Malley, [1974] S.C.R.
+This principle was recognised in Canadian Aero Service Ltd. v.
+O'Malley, [1974] S.C.R.
 592, where the court held that fiduciaries cannot exploit confidential opportunities gained through their position.

-Misuse of Client Lists 0r Trade Secrets
+Misuse of Client Lists or Trade Secrets

 Client lists and trade secrets are among the most litigated forms of confidential information.
 Courts consider whether the information required skill, effort, or expense to compile and whether it was protected by internal policies or limited access.